 Turbines are one of the most critical and expensive equipment in a power station.
 Intertek’s Aware inspection management software tracks trends, and reports steam and gas turbine conditions which helps reduce outage incidences while maintaining reliable and efficient operation.
 In addition, utilities can now extend the duration between overhauls safely because they have accurate history and data analysis to support these recommendations.

-What AwareTM Can Do For You?
+What Can AwareTM Do For You?

 Aware can be used to manage your turbine inspection program.
 Every documentation, trending and reporting requirement of your turbine condition, maintenance activities, repairs and inspections are available to all members of your teams at all times.
 The software enables personnel to manage the flow of information during turbine outage inspections, and turn that information knowledge for subsequent outages.